Home

 What is the Universe for India Bond Investments

 To begin with, only central government securities will be included in the bond indices, with private debt and state debt to be considered at a later stage.
 To begin with, India is likely to be assigned the highest permitted weightage of 10% for its government of India bonds.
-It is estimated that around 23 government securities would meet all the conditions for inclusion and that means; bonds with a notional value of $330 billion will be included in the index.
+It is estimated that around 23 government securities would meet all the conditions for inclusion, and that means bonds with a notional value of $330 billion will be included in the index.

-Passive Funds and Index tracking Investments
+Passive Funds and Index Tracking Investments

 That is where the biggest advantage of an index inclusion comes in.
-Globally, there are scores of passive index funds and index ETFs which use benchmarks like the JP Morgan Emerging Markets Bond index to invest in the bond of EM nations.
+Globally, there are scores of passive index funds and index ETFs that use benchmarks like the JP Morgan Emerging Markets Bond index to invest in the bond of EM nations.
 With India getting a 10% weight any allocation to this index would automatically entail 10% allocation to India.
 That is a lot of foreign flows into Indian debt, imparting greater stability to the Indian rupee due to positive flows from FPIs.
 Currently, the JP Morgan bond index is tracked by passive debt funds with assets of over $200 billion.

 A weightage of 10% would mean $20 billion would come into India by default.
 But that would just be the beginning as the improved liquidity will also attract other active and long-only bond funds also into the fray.
 The eventual flows into India would, therefore, get magnified by the inclusion in the index.
 Ironically, the FPI investments in government bonds is still way below the levels seen pre-COVID so there is a lot of room for investments by FPIs into government securities to pick up in a big way.
 We have to wait and see how it pans out.